-- (5) The National Commissioner of Police may, after considering the report and recommendations made by the station commissioner, issue any instruction he or she deems fit. - (6) (a) The station commissioner must, upon submission to the National Commissioner of Police of the documents referred to in subregulation (4) Submit a copy thereof to the independent complaints directorate, established by section 50(1) of the South African Police Service Act, 1995 (Act No. 68 of 1995). - (b) The station commissioner may submit the documents in any manner he or she deems fit but must keep proof of the manner of submission.
+- (6) (a) The station commissioner must, upon submission to the Provincial Commissioner of Police of the documents referred to in subregulation (4) submit a copy thereof to the Independent Complaints Directorate, established by section 50(1) of the South African Police Service Act, 1995 (Act No. 68 of 1995). - (b) The station commissioner may submit the documents in any manner he or she deems fit but must keep proof of the manner of submission.